Largest March in Eureka History

 Cheryl Seidner of the Wiyot Tribe led the crowd in a moment of silence and prayer.

-Dr. Wendy Rain encouraged people to take action and ask their local governments to become sanctuary cities and to implement strong climate action plans.
+Dr. Wendy Ring encouraged people to take action and ask their local governments to become sanctuary cities and to implement strong climate action plans.

 Terry Uyeki, one of the march's organizers, recalled her grandparents' experiences in Japanese internment camps and called for attendees to stand in solidarity with Muslims and immigrants.